How much does Hermes Cover cost?

 Collateral security, such as e.g. liens, is another important aspect in the risk assessment.
 The provision of collateral security may result in a reduction of the premium amount payable.

 Uninsured percentage of the risk

 With every type of cover you, as policyholder, retain a small portion of the risk for your own account (uninsured percentage).
 In this context the Federal Government stipulates that you are not allowed to insure this remaining risk elsewhere.
 The uninsured percentage – a difference is made here between political risks and commercial risks – usually ranges from 5% to 15% depending on the type of cover.
 In some cases you can apply for a lower uninsured percentage in connection with commercial risks.
-In such a case a mark-up on the premium will be charged.
+In such a case, a surcharge on the premium will be payable.